 - A musician first and an actor second, Johansen does a wonderfully psycho “Looney.”
 He’s up; he’s down; he’s all around.
 Of course, he’s the world’s worst gambler in the film and Dreyfuss always bets against whatever he’s betting.
 Johansen is marvelous as his character steals scenes right and left with his moronic, lunatic acts.
 Johansen has done films such as “Scrooged” and “Married to the Mob” (click here for my review) and his first acting credit is an episode of TV’s “Miami Vice.”
 Johansen has more soundtrack credits than acting credits – and check out my note about his music career at the end of this review.

-- An Oscar nominee (not for this one), Garr is solid with her ditzy energy and plays off Dreyfuss well.
+- Another Oscar nominee (not for this one), Garr is solid with her ditzy energy and plays off Dreyfuss well.
 It’s a bit meatier role than she played as the ditz in “Tootsie” with Dustin Hoffman (however, she was nominated for an Oscar for that), and she manages to leaven her character from swinging too far back and forth with her emotions.
 However, she doesn’t manage to elevate the character the way she did in “Tootsie.”
 Garr was wonderful in “ Mom” and has also been in “Close Encounters of the Third Kind.”

 - Robbie Coltrane, who would go on to bigger things in the “Harry Potter” franchise as “Hagrid,” plays the “Ticket Seller” who knows Dreyfuss inside-and-out.
 Coltrane breezes through the role as if it was written specifically for him – every shrug, glance of his eyes or expression is perfect and on cue.
 I also enjoyed Coltrane’s work in the 007 thriller “GoldenEye” (click here for my review).

-Of course, by the end of the film Dreyfuss has won each of the races he’s bet on and the final race, like the first, is a photo finish.
+By the end of the film, Dreyfuss has won each of the races he’s bet on and the final race, like the first, is a photo finish.
 The end is stereotypical either way: if he wins it’s feel-good and he gets Garr back or if he loses he’ll win by getting Garr back.
 The ending comes off OK and isn’t soaked in stereotype.
 I won’t give a spoiler here other than to write that he does get Garr back.